ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Introduction**: The project *Automatic Pet Detection With Edge Computing* is part of the Cloud Computing SS23 module of Prof. Dr. Christian Baun at the Frankfurt University of Applied Sciences.
 Further information about the module can be found [here](https://www.christianbaun.de/CGC23/index.html).

-**Objective**: This project aims to develop an edge computing solution for the automatic detection of cats, dogs, golden hamster.
-General steps to achieve the project goal are:
+**Objective**: This project aims to develop an edge computing solution for the automatic detection of cats and dogs.
+General steps to achieve the project goal are listed in the **Project Plan** part in this Overview section.
-- Set up a Sensor Node (Raspberry Pi 4) with Camera Modules
-- Train a Model to Detect Pets
-- Deploy the Trained Model on the Sensor Node
-- Set up a Cluster of Raspberry Pi 3 Nodes
-- Set up a Database for Storing Detection Results
-- Develop a WebApp for Displaying Detection Results
-- Develop API Connection Between the Sensor Node, Cluster & WebApp
-- Test Full System

 **Duration**: 12.04.2023 - 05.07.2023